cpittet/ada-teamphilippe/index.md

 only 3 are statistically significant at level 5%.
 You probably imagine that if people are speaking favorably then this would have a positive effect on the stock price and vice-versa.
 But surprisingly, the coefficient associated to the negative sentiment for the men is positive.
 This means that the more negative the men quotes are the higher the stock prices tend to be.
-A hypothesis for this could be that since [most of the quotes convey a rather favorable opinion](#global-result-a-namesentiment_globala) they do not contain much information.
+A hypothesis could be that since [most of the quotes convey a rather favorable opinion](#global-result-a-namesentiment_globala) they do not contain much information.
 However, since the pessimistic quotes are rarer, they carry a stronger signal.

 Women quotes are a good sign for the price whereas the number of men quotes is a bad omen for the stock price.